-When you open the Windows 10 Mail App to configure Email Security, you may receive an error — This setting can’t be applied to any of your accounts.
+When you open the Windows 10 Mail app or Outlook to configure Email Security, you may receive an error — This setting can’t be applied to any of your accounts when trying to change some settings.
 In this post, we are sharing what it means and what you can do about it when you receive it on Windows 10 Mail App.

 The first thing you should know that it is not an error.
-It’s a clear message that the settings are not available for the accounts you have on Windows 10 Mail app.
+It’s a clear message that the settings are not available for the accounts you have on Windows 10 Mail app or Outlook.

 Why is Email security not available for your email account?